Working in Thailand

 It is important to remember that expats hired or transferred from overseas tend to make higher salaries than those who find a job in Thailand after they arrive.

-Tourism is another popular source of work for foreigners, especially for expats living outside Bangkok.
-There are usually a variety of opportunities for expats with recognised diving certifications, and with a host of dive shops and liveaboards – boats offering recreational tourist activities where employees live and work – the lifestyle offered can be very tempting for expats.
+Tourism is another popular source of work for foreigners, particularly for expats living outside Bangkok.
+There are usually a variety of opportunities for expats with recognised diving certifications, and with a host of dive shops and liveaboards, the lifestyle offered can be very tempting.

 Tourism and teaching are not the only options available to expat job seekers.
 Some expats find work promoting Thai products in English at conventions and presentations.
 This option does present unique challenges as jobs are usually secured through networking, and expats will have to work to build their reputation as a speaker.